qwazwsx/Advanced-SonicPad/README.md

 Click **Next**, the drivers will be installed, and the PhoenixSuit software should pop up.
 If it doesn't, try restarting the Sonic Pad and re-entering Burning Mode.

+## Flash the firmware

 ![image](ImageResources/PhoenixSuit2.png)

 Once PhoenixSuit has popped up, click "Yes" to the prompt.
+Again, if there is no popup, try restarting both the Sonic Pad and the software.

+***Warning: Once you flash the new firmware-- turning the power off without gracefully shutting down the Sonic Pad first will corrupt the filesystem.
+Do not use the power button on the side of the Sonic Pad.***

+If you ever need to go back to stock software,  you can [download the Creality firmware here](https://www.creality.com/pages/download-creality-sonic-pad).

 ![image](ImageResources/PhoenixSuit3.png)